khezsowavy/alx-low_level_programming/0x18-dynamic_libraries/README.md

-more dynamic librarians in C
+more dynamic libraries in C